Fathom, Camille Utterback (2025)

 Eligibility

-Open to faculty (professoriate and academic teaching staff) applying individually or in pairs, including individual instructors in search of interdisciplinary course development partners.
+Open to faculty (professoriate and core academic teaching staff) applying individually or in pairs, including individual instructors in search of interdisciplinary course development partners.
 Applicants requesting assistance in finding interdisciplinary course development partners are encouraged to submit their proposals early.
 Priority will be given to proposals that integrate arts with non-art disciplines.

 Future support